kubrickfr/avsc-wiki/API.md

 Emitted right before the server sends a handshake response.

 ##### Event `'eot'`

-+ `pending` {Number} Number of cancelled pending responses.
-This will always be zero, unless the listener was destroyed with `noWait` set.

 End of transmission event, emitted after the listener is destroyed and there are no more responses to send.